urielsalis/mojiraFeedIRC/README.md

 #How to use:
 -
-- Connect using a IRC client to localhost:6667 using the same username as in MOJIRA
+- Connect using a IRC client to localhost:6667 using the same username as in MOJIRA to prevent getting updates from your username
 - Register with /msg FeedServer REGISTER password
 - Login with /msg FeedServer LOGIN password
-- Join the #feed channel
+- Join the #feed channel if your client didnt join automatically!

 #Commands: